Home / Sicariidae Spiders / Brown Recluse (Loxosceles reclusa)

 The Web

 Their webs are irregular and loosely constructed mostly found in dark, dingy areas.
-However, being hunting spiders, they generally do not take the help of their web for capturing preys.
+However, being hunting spiders, they generally do not take the help of their web to capture prey.

 The symptoms could be mild to severe, depending on the intensity of the bite.
-In majority cases, the pain and itchiness are experienced between 2 and 8 hours from being bitten and in case of extremities, the situation may worsen within a day or two.
+In the majority of cases, the pain and itchiness are experienced between 2 and 8 hours after being bitten and in the case of extremities, the situation may worsen within a day or two.

 Treatment

 The treatment depends on the extremities of the symptoms and may vary from one person to the other.
-Some of the common treatments undertaken by medical personals include pain medication, tetanus immunization, antibiotics, and even antihistamines.
+Some common treatments undertaken by medical personnel include pain medication, tetanus immunization, antibiotics, and even antihistamines.

 Quick Facts